Our school workshops and assemblies are listed below. They are all free!

 An interactive talk that gives students an overview of nuclear weapons, including their history, the situation in the world today, and the arguments given for and against them.
 The content can be varied depending on what your students are studying.
 It can be standalone, or it can precede a workshop (or a series of workshops!)

 An X Factor-style nuclear weapons debate!
 Small groups of students prepare a performance or presentation arguing the point of view of an assigned country or organisation.
 They are assessed by a panel of student judges.
 You can see The Bomb Factor in action at a school in this Teachers TV video.
 The teaching pack this workshop is based on has been awarded the Quality Mark of the Association for Citizenship Teaching.
 We offer several other workshops from this pack, too, including ‘Concepts About Conflict’, and ‘Peace Symbols’, which you can browse and download here.

 Truman on Trial

 The flagship lesson from this resource sees a mock trial of President Truman hosted in the classroom, with students taking on the roles of barristers, witnesses and jurors to decide whether or not he was justified in authorising the nuclear-bombing of Hiroshima and Nagasaki.
 They engage with a range of primary and secondary historical sources in the preparation for the trial.
-The Truman On Trial teaching pack, which was a finalist in the Education Resources Awards 2018, also received accolades in a review from Teach Secondary magazine.
+The Truman On Trial teaching pack, which was a finalist in the Education Resources Awards 2018, also received accolades in a review from Teach Secondary magazine, and carries the Association for Citizenship Teaching’s Quality Mark.
 It contains RE, History, English and Citizenship-specific lessons, which we offer workshops of.
 Browse and download these here.